-If a file is created a long time ago, then you might suspect that the student actually obtained the file from another source (like Grabcad).
-This check tries to guess a reasonable limit on the create date (average minus 2 stdev).
-The average and stdev is based on all files turned in by all students for the selected assignment.
+If a file was created a long time ago, then you might suspect that the student obtained the file from another source (like Grabcad).
+This check tries to guess a reasonable limit on the create date (average minus two standard deviations).
+The average and standard deviations are based on all files turned in by all students for the selected assignment.

-If your students are modeling an assembly that requires parts from a source that you give them or from the toolbox, then this plagiarism check might not be the best.
-For example, some toolbox parts are created in 1998.
-If the student turns in a part file from 1998, then the average creation date of all the files in an assignment will be much earlier and the stdev will be very large.
-In these instances, a student could have obtained a file from someone last semester, and still be within 2 stdev of the average.
+If your students are modeling an assembly that requires parts from a source that you give them or from the Toolbox, then this plagiarism check might not be the best.
+For example, some toolbox parts were created in 1998.
+If the student turns in a part file from 1998, then the average creation date of all the files in an assignment will be much earlier, and the standard deviation will be very large.
+In these instances, a student could have obtained a file from someone last semester and still be within two standard deviations of the average.
 Because of this potential issue, you might find the next check more helpful.

 Similar to the previous check, this plagiarism check seeks to identify files made outside the expected time frame.
 Since most files obtained from an unauthorized source were not created during the current semester, this is an excellent check to find these files from unauthorized sources.
 For this check to work, you must specify an oldest allowed creation date.
 Any file created before this specific date will be identified.

 Graderworks can automatically set up a mail-merge of filled out rubrics for you to send to your students via email or individual print and return to your students.
 To enable this feature, check the box in the Display Results group.
 The mail merged document is automatically generated.
 When you open the document, Microsoft Word will run an SQL command to make sure it has the correct data.
 Click 'Yes' when prompted at startup.